-Get to know our latest major release that includes exciting improvements such as budget control for public cloud allowing users to have full control over public cloud bills, add storage to public cloud and new extended billing dashboard.
+Get to know version 4.7* that includes exciting improvements such as budget control for public cloud allowing users to have full control over public cloud bills, add storage to public cloud and new extended billing dashboard.

 Main new features